 Not Letting it Affect the Relationship

-We lash out at the people who are closest to us when we are being negatively affected by our feelings.
-Remember why you decided to date that person in the first place, and consider the non-monetary contributions that they make to the relationship.
+We lash out at the people closest to us when we are negatively affected by our feelings.
+Remember why you decided to date that person, and consider their non-monetary contributions to the relationship.

 Coming to Terms with Making More

 Both partners must be on the same page about each other’s contributions.
 Both genders have complex relationships with money and providing, but working together to find a solution and compromise that works best for your relationship is vital.